 The British Virgin Islands and Jost Van Dyke in particular, would just never be the same without Foxy Callwood.
 This affable man with a major aversion to footwear, delights in strumming his guitar and entertaining restaurant guests.

-The bar and restaurant sprang from humble beginnings, down the beach from its current location and beside the quaint little Methodist Church in Great Harbour.
+Foxy's mini empire sprang from humble beginnings, just down the beach from its current location, beside the quaint little Methodist Church in Great Harbour.

-In anticipation of celebrating the BVI harvest festivities, Foxy saw a need for libations to be served for those giving thanks at church for another successful harvest.
-He built a cement slab and erected what has become a typical beach bar seen almost everywhere on Jost Van Dyke.
+In anticipation of the BVI harvest festivities, Foxy saw a need for libations to be served for those giving thanks for another successful harvest.
+He built a cement slab and erected what has since become a typical beach bar seen almost everywhere on Jost Van Dyke.

-The "temporary" bar remained in place for two years.
-In January of 1968, after he'd already made a positive impression on the local folks, he moved to their present location, expanding a little at a time as finances permitted .... and the rest is history.
+The temporary bar remained in place for two years.
+In January of 1968, after he'd already made a positive impression, he moved to their present location, expanding a little at a time as finances permitted .... and the rest is history.
 He now has 2 restaurants.
 The second one (Foxy's Taboo) is located beside Diamond Cay in East end.

-The Foxhole Boutique - is a charming little shop which is very well stocked and their prices are surprisingly reasonable!
-Its definitely worth a look see if you are shopping for some new summer clothes or looking for a few nice "island type" gifts for friends and family back home.
+Foxy's wife Tessa, runs the charming Foxhole Boutique which is very well stocked with nice clothing and beachwear at surprisingly reasonable prices.
+Its definitely worth a look see if shopping for some new summer clothes or looking for a few nice "island type" gifts for friends and family back home.

-New Year's Eve Party - Foxy's BVI Bar & Restaurant is well known for throwing one of the biggest and best New Year's Eve (or "Old Years' Eve") parties anywhere!
-Hundreds of yachts descend on Great Harbour, Jost Van Dyke a day or two before the main event ... just to get a spot to anchor.As you can see in the photo above, it get's pretty busy!
+Foxy's New Year's Eve Party - is well known the world over for throwing one of the biggest and best New Year's Eve (or "Old Years' Eve") parties anywhere!
+Hundreds of bareboat yachts descend on Great Harbour a day or two before the main event ... just to get a spot to anchor.As you can see in the photo above, it get's pretty busy!

-Many yachts end up rafting off one another and the biggest challenge you will encounter while sailing the British Virgin Islands ... is finding "your yacht" once the New Years Eve celebrations are over.
-The harbour is just chock-a-block with boats!
-Many unsuspecting sailors have wakened on New Year's Day to find a lost soul or two sleeping above decks on board their yacht because they were unable to find their own boat!
+The biggest challenge you will encounter while sailing the British Virgin Islands over New Years ... is finding "your yacht" once the celebrations are over.
+The harbour is usually chock-a-block with boats!
+From time to time, unsuspecting sailors have wakened on New Year's Day to find a lost soul or two sleeping on their deck because they were unable to find their boat!